First look at Halletts Point’s phase two reveals pair of blocky, glass towers

 For the latest buildings, applications were filed in late April and have Davis Brody Bond listed as the architect, the firm which co-designed the WTC Memorial, One Hudson Yards and a new academic building at NYU.
 According to the filings, the northern tower at 26-02 1st Street will rise 26 floors and feature 294 apartments, including 2,443 square feet of commercial space and 163 parking spaces.
 The southern tower is expected to contain 31 floors and hold 358 units and 6,969 square feet set aside for commercial space.

-The Hallets Point campus development will also focus on creating 100,000-square feet of public space.
+The Halletts Point campus development will also focus on creating 100,000-square feet of public space.
 The development will also include a 25,000-square-foot grocery store and a retail corridor that will feature restaurants, shops, drug stores, coffee shops, banks and more.
-With the newly launched NYC Ferry docking in Astoria, Hallets Point will most likely become a coveted, and more accessible, city destination.
+With the newly launched NYC Ferry docking in Astoria, Halletts Point will most likely become a coveted, and more accessible, city destination.